Understand Medicare Part C in Michigan

-- In 2019, There were 74 Medicaid Advantage Plans available in Michigan.
+- In 2023, there are 207 Medicare Advantage Plans available in Michigan.

 Medicare Advantage Plans in Michigan